Facts and Figures

-Medicine, given to Professor Fiona Powrie in 2012 and Professor Peter Ratcliffe in 2009; the Gairdner Award for medical
+Medicine, given to Professor Fiona Powrie in 2012 and Sir Peter Ratcliffe in 2009; the Gairdner Award for medical

 research, awarded in 2014 to Sir Marc Feldmann and Sir Ravinder Maini and in 2010 to Sir Peter Ratcliffe and Professor Nick

 White; and the International Balzan Prize, awarded to Professor Reinhard Strohm in 2012 and Professor Joe Silk

 University has won nine Queen's Anniversary Prizes for

 Higher Education, more than any other university.
 The prizes

 were awarded to: the Stroke Prevention Research Unit (2013); the Wildlife